-A significant component of BCGold Corp.'s generative exploration strategy is to screen periodic releases of the Geological Survey of Canada and Geoscience BC geophysical and geochemical data files and aggressively acquire, either by staking or by option, early-stage and conceptual porphyry copper-gold exploration targets in B.C. and the Yukon.
+A significant component of BCGold Corp.'s generative exploration strategy is to screen periodic releases of the Geological Survey of Canada and Geoscience BC geophysical and geochemical data files and aggressively acquire, either by staking or by option, early-stage and conceptual porphyry copper-gold, silver-gold rich VMS and epithermal gold exploration targets in B.C. and the Yukon.
 In late summer of 2010 through the spring of 2011, BCGold utilized the QUEST-South gravity geophysical and geochemical data release to identify a number of subtle copper and gold exploration targets in the South Quesnel geological terrane in south central B.C.
 This region has excellent potential for copper and gold porphyry deposits, but is covered by extensive blankets of post mineralization Tertiary volcanic flows and glacial sand and gravel deposits.

 BCGold staked nine properties in the South Quesnel region of south central B.C. targeting blind porphyry copper-gold deposits.
 In the fall of 2010, BCGold Corp. conducted grid-scale MMI soil surveys on seven of the properties which loosely outlined four copper-gold soil anomalies.
 In 2012, three of the anomalies located on the Rayfield, Dartt Lake, and Lauder Creek properties were followed up on with infill MMI soil sampling.
 Results were encouraging and warrant follow up exploration work.
 Five other properties (Bonaparte, Caribou, Bridge Lake, Trapp Lake, and Clear Range) were allowed to lapse due to unfavourable preliminary results.

-In 2012, BCGold conducted a preliminary MMI soil survey on its 100%-owned Rainbow Property located adjacent to Thompson Creek's \$1.5 billion Mt.
+In 2012, BCGold conducted a preliminary MMI soil survey on its 100%-owned Rainbow Property located adjacent to Thompson Creek Metals Company Inc.Creek's \$1.5 billion Mt.
 Milligan Mine.
 Mt.
-Milligan has mining reserves of 6.0 million ounces gold and 2.1 billion pounds copper, and is scheduled to commence commercial production in late 2013.
+Milligan commenced commercial production in late 2013 and has mining reserves of 6.0 million ounces gold and 2.1 billion pounds copper.
 Stream sediment (BLEG) sampling has shown that stream drainages on the 926 hectare Rainbow Property are anomalous in gold and copper.
-In early 2013, the Company announced that three copper-gold soil anomalies were identified on Rainbow which warrants follow-up exploration work (see news release dated January 17, 2013).
+In early 2013, the Company announced that three coppergold soil anomalies were identified on Rainbow which warrants follow-up exploration work (see news release dated January 17, 2013).
 This preliminary MMI soil survey is BCGold's initial attempt in locating a possible bedrock source for the mineralization.